mjordan/islandora_fpr/README.md

 ## Usage

-This module inserts an "FPR" tab into each object's display if the object has a FITS datastream.
+This module inserts an "FPR" subtab into each object's "Manage" tab if the object has a FITS datastream.
 Clicking on this tab reveals information retrieved from the FPR.

 ## Maintainer